-"Where this building differentiates itself from any other comprehensive high school is this concept of the neighborhoods," said Daniel Day, senior architect and designer of the new building.
+"Where this building differentiates itself from any other comprehensive high school is this concept of the neighborhoods," said Daniel Day, senior project architect with Perkins + Will and designer of the new building.
 "It's a very forward-thinking teaching method that needs to be supported by the right kind of architectural space."